-sp\helplanguage reports on a specified language, when the language is given, or on all languages in master.dbo.syslanguages, when no language is supplied.
+Usage • sp\helplanguage reports on a specified language, when the language is given, or on all languages in master.dbo.syslanguages, when no language is supplied.

 Permissions Any user can execute sp\helplanguage.
+Permission checks do not differ based

 Auditing Values in event and extrainfo columns from the sysaudits table are: